0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 }
 ```

 The ZKPVerifier Contract provides 2 hooks: [`_beforeProofSubmit`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L93) and [`afterProofSubmit`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L102).
-These hooks are called before and after any proof get submitted and can be used to create personalized logic inside your smart contract.
+These hooks are called before and after any proof get submitted and can be used to create personalized logic inside your Smart Contract.

-In this specific case it must be checked that the sender of the proof matches the address contained in the proof challenge.
+In this specific case, it must be checked that the sender of the proof matches the address contained in the proof challenge.
 This requirement is necessary to prevent proof front-running.
 This condition is added inside `_beforeProofSubmit`.

 The airdrop logic must be added inside `_afterProofSubmit`.
 The contract must execute the airdrop once the proof is correctly verified.